 CANCELLATION POLICY – SUMMER SCHOOL AND STUDY TOURS

-If you need to cancel your place, we will refund the full fee (minus a £40 cancellation charge) provided that you cancel at least 8 weeks before the course commences.
-If you have to cancel after that date but more than 4 weeks before the start of the course, we will refund 50% of the course fee.
-For cancellations less than 4 weeks prior to the start of the course, no refund will be payable.
+If you need to cancel your place, we will refund the full fee (minus a £40 cancellation charge) provided that you cancel at least 8 weeks before the start of the course or tour.
+If you have to cancel after that date but more than 4 weeks before the start of the course/tour, we will refund 50% of the course fee.
+For cancellations less than 4 weeks prior to the start of the course/tour, no refund will be payable.

-We do whatever we can to ensure that the courses take place as advertised but we reserve the right to make changes or cancellations.
-In the unlikely event that we cancel a course we will offer you full repayment of your fee.
+We do whatever we can to ensure that the courses/tours take place as advertised but we reserve the right to make changes or to cancel.
+In the unlikely event that we cancel any course or tour we will offer you full repayment of your fee.

-Unforeseen circumstances may force you to curtail or cancel your course.
-We strongly recommend that you take out insurance to cover expenses for travel and accommodation as well as for the course fee should you have to cancel less than 8 weeks before the start of the course.
-As we are unable to recommend individual insurers, we would ask you to undertake your own research.
+Unforeseen circumstances may force you to curtail or cancel your course or tour.
+We strongly recommend that you take out insurance to cover expenses for travel and accommodation, should you have to cancel, and it is advised that you also seek cover for the course fee, if you cancel less than 8 weeks before the start of the programme.

 Unless your country of residence has a reciprocal arrangement with the UK that entitles you to free medical care, we urge you also to take out medical insurance to cover you during your visit to London.

-Site visits may take place in the morning or may last a whole day.
+These are average timings.
+Some tutors may decide to shift refreshment breaks slightly, and some visits may take place in the morning, or last for a whole day.

-All Summer School and Study Tour teaching is conducted in English.
+Teaching for all our courses and tours is conducted in English.
 A good command of the language is necessary to follow the lectures, seminars and visits and to benefit from written course materials.